realnimish/avalanche-amm/README.md

 ## Swap

 To swap from Token1 to Token2 we will implement three functions - `getSwapToken1Estimate`, `getSwapToken1EstimateGivenToken2` & `swapToken1`.
-The first two functions only determines the values of swap for estimation purpose while the last one actually does the conversion.
+The first two functions only determine the values of swap for estimation purposes while the last one does the conversion.

 `getSwapToken1Estimate` returns the amount of token2 that the user will get when depositing a given amount of token1.
-The amount of token2 is obtained from the equation `K = totalToken1 * totalToken2` where the `K` should remain same before/after the operation.
+The amount of token2 is obtained from the equation `K = totalToken1 * totalToken2` where the `K` should remain the same before/after the operation.
 This gives us `K = (totalToken1 + amountToken1) * (totalToken2 - amountToken2)` and we get the value `amountToken2` from solving this equation.
-In the last line we are ensuring that the pool is never drained completely from either side, which would cause the equation to become undefined.
+In the last line, we are ensuring that the pool is never drained completely from either side, which would make the equation undefined.

 ```solidity
 // Returns the amount of Token2 that the user will get when swapping a given amount of Token1 for Token2